VNG-Realisatie/authorization-decision-log/architecture.md

 This section describes the common EAM architecture within which the authorization decision are logged.

+Expand this section with

+- Federated
+- Inbound and outbound
+- Trace context (W3C context)
+- Follow request over all layers (internal and external)
+- LDV

 ## Context

 The Authorization Decision Logs defines a standard format for recording decisions made by Externalized Access Management (EAM) systems .

 The goal of the standard is to enable reconstitute the environment of historical decisions to enable replay and analysis while preventing unneccesary data duplication.

-The inputs to the Authorization Decision Log come from the following standard EAM or PxP components as introduced in {{NIST.SP.800-162}}.
+The inputs to the Authorization Decision Log come from the following standard EAM or PxP components as introduced in [[NIST.SP.800-162]].

 <figure>